xpavlic4/book-extracts/sports/golf/on the mark golf podcast.md

 * drive better
 * 50 yards and in

+your left feet should flair out so that you can rotate better.

 # Martin Chuck
 * hit the club with right hand only.
 * also for short-game